Frank Iero: Personal life and political views

-Iero has many tattoos including logos for the bands Black Flag and The Misfits, symbols of his love for his home state, New Jersey, a matching 'revenge' tattoo with James Dewees and others by acclaimed tattoo artist Kat Von D: a Frankenstein's monster and portraits of his grandmothers and grandfather, all of which were featured in Von D's book High Voltage Tattoo and the latter of which was done on an episode of her reality show LA Ink in which Iero was featured.
+Iero has many tattoos including logos for the bands Black Flag and The Misfits, symbols of his love for his home state, New Jersey, a matching "revenge" tattoo with James Dewees, and others by celebrity tattoo artist Kat Von D: a Frankenstein's monster and portraits of his grandmothers and grandfather, all of which were featured in Von D's book High Voltage Tattoo and the latter of which was done on an episode of her reality show LA Ink in which Iero was featured.
+Others among Iero's best-known tattoos include the words 'BOOKWORM' and 'HALLOWEEN' across his knuckles.

-On February 5, 2007 Iero married his long-term girlfriend Jamia Nestor after proposing on May 25, 2006 during the recording of The Black Parade.
+On February 5, 2007, Iero married his long-term girlfriend Jamia Nestor after proposing on May 25, 2006, during the recording of The Black Parade.
 On September 7, 2010, Iero announced on the My Chemical Romance official website that he and his wife Jamia had become parents of twin girls.
 On April 6, 2012, he announced via his official Twitter account that his wife had given birth to their son.

 On October 13, 2016, Iero was injured in a motor vehicle accident.
 As he and his band unloaded their van for a show in Sydney, Australia, a passenger bus with no passengers hit them.
 Iero was dragged about 10 feet along the curb by the bus and credits "an enormous rucksack" for saving his life that day.
-He canceled all remaining 2016 shows, and would later speak about that day saying "It's incredible to me that we're all still alive.
+He canceled all remaining 2016 shows and would later speak about that day saying, "It's incredible to me that we're all still alive.
 No one that witnessed the accident thought that we would be."

-In response to Donald Trump winning the United States presidential election of 2016, Iero tweeted, "I feel sad and ashamed.
+In response to Donald Trump winning the United States presidential election of 2016 Iero tweeted, "I feel sad and ashamed.
 This morning, all I could say to my kids when they woke up was 'I'm so sorry.'"

+In 2019, Iero shared in an interview with Hysteria magazine that he experiences synesthesia, adding that “It’s very hard to explain because I don’t know why I feel that way or why I see it that way.
+I just know what it feels like when I write it.”

+He is a supporter of Liverpool F.C.